tinobragaa/eire-settlers/README.md

 I would like to take this opportunity to acknowledge and thank the following people:

-- A big thank you for everybody on Code Institute's Slack Channels.
+- A big thank you to my therapist for helping me thrive.
-- Jason, tutor from Code Institue.
-Thank you for the help.
+- A huge thank you to my husband for always being by my side.
-- A huge thank you to my team, GreenerToday, from September's hackathon, for inspiring me.
+- An even bigger thank you to my puppy, Rio, who never leaves me alone.